Safety Profile

 Grade 1

-| Exclude other causes (e.g., infection) and treat specific symptoms (e.g., with antipyretics, antiemetics, analgesics, etc.) | In patients with persistent (>3 days) or refractory fever, consider managing as grade 2 CRS7 | Not applicable. |
+| Exclude other causes (eg, infection) and treat specific symptoms (eg, with antipyretics, antiemetics, analgesics, etc.) | In patients with persistent (>3 days) or refractory fever, consider managing as grade 2 CRS7 | Not applicable |

 Grade 2

-| Antipyretics, oxygen, intravenous fluids and/or low dose vasopressors as needed | Administer tocilizumabi intravenously over 1 hour:
+| Antipyretics, oxygen, intravenous fluids and/or low-dose vasopressors as needed | Administer tocilizumabi intravenously over 1 hour:

-If no improvement after first dose, repeat every 8 hours (limit to a maximum of 3 dosages in 24 hours period; maximum total of 4 doses) | If no improvement within 24 hours of tocilizumab, administer a daily dose of 2 mg/kg/day methylprednisolone intravenously (or equivalent) until vasopressor and oxygen no longer needed, then taper.
+If no improvement after first dose, repeat every 8 hours (limit to a maximum of 3 doses in 24 hours; maximum total of 4 doses). | If no improvement within

 |